The Sloan Digital Sky Survey Reverberation Mapping Project: UV-Optical Accretion Disk Measurements with Hubble Space

 \subsection{Ground Based Monitoring}

 The \hst\ UV monitoring program was accompanied by coordinated ground-based monitoring from the \textit{Liverpool Telescope} (\textit{LT}) and \textit{Las Cumbres Observatory Global Telescope Network} (\textit{LCOGT}).
-The LT observations were performed using the fully autonomous robotic systems with a $10'\times10'$ field of view using a 4096$\times$4112 CCD with non-binned pixel scale $0.''15 \, \rm{pixel}^{-1}$.
-The LCOGT observations used the Sinistro science imager with a $26'\times26'$ field of view with a pixel scale $0.''389\, \rm{pixel}^{-1}$ (bin1$\times$1) using the FL05 instrument at McDonald (1m) and FS02 at Haleakala (2m).
+The LT observations were performed using the fully autonomous robotic systems with the Spectral imager with a $10'\times10'$ field of view with a pixel scale $0\farcs152\, \rm{pixel}^{-1}$ (1$\times$1 binning) on the 2m telescope at the Haleakala site, and the Sinistro imager with a $26\arcmin \times 26\arcmin$ field of view and pixel scale of $0\farcs389$ (1$\times$1 binning) on the 1m telescopes at the McDonald site.
 The ground-based monitoring design is different between the two cycles of \hst\ monitoring.
 During Cycle~25, LT/IO:O (Infrared-Optical:\,Optical) observations provide $r$-band photometry, while LCOGT provides $r$-band and $z$-band photometry.
 During Cycle~26, we expanded the range of filters and used LT/IO:O to observe in $r$ and $z$-band while simultaneously observing in $g$ and $i$-band with LCOGT.
 Table~\ref{tab:table2} provides a short description of each telescope, duration, and number of contributed epochs for this study.